Reproducible-Science-Curriculum/Reproducible-Science-Hackathon-Dec-08-2014/README.md

 Reproducible Science Hackathon: Curriculum & Workflow Development
 =============================================
 This is the first of three workshops that will bring together a community of individuals interested in developing curriculum, workflows, and tools to strengthen  reproducibility  in research.
+See the original [Call for Participation](Call-for-participation.md) for further details.

 **Date**: December 08, 2014